 Disease-related malnutrition is common among people living with COPD, due to the potential loss of appetite or breathing problems the condition brings, making it difficult for people to complete a meal.
-Estimates show that between 30 per cent and 60 per cent of inpatients and 10 per cent and 45 per cent of outpatients living with COPD are at risk of disease-related malnutrition.
-Similarly, people living with COPD and a lower BMI are more likely to experience health complications and die early.
+Estimates show that between 30% and 60% of inpatients and 10% and 45% of outpatients living with COPD are at risk of disease-related malnutrition.32 Similarly, people living with COPD and a lower BMI are more likely to experience health complications and die early.33

-COPD-related deaths account for approximately 30,000 deaths each year in the UK, with more than 90 per cent of these occurring in the over 65 age group.
-The rate of mortality for respiratory disease in the UK is almost double the European average.
-COPD is also the second highest cause of emergency admission in the UK and accounts for more than 1 million 'bed days' each year in hospitals.
-The UK are approximately 35 and 36 are accounts for more than 1 million 'bed days' each year in hospitals.
+COPD-related deaths account for approximately 30,000 deaths each year in the UK, with more than 90% of these occurring in the over 65 age group.34 The rate of mortality for respiratory disease in the UK is almost double the European average.
+COPD is also the second highest cause of emergency admission in the UK and accounts for more than 1 million 'bed days' each year in hospitals.35